nikhilcodesfromscratch/ajent/README.md

-# Ajent - Provide job seekers with the clearest path to their next amazing opportunity.
+# AJENT - Provide job seekers with the clearest path to their next amazing opportunity.